nabeelmumtaz92/ReturnIt/replit.md

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript using Vite as the build tool
 - **UI Components**: Shadcn/ui component library with Radix UI primitives for accessibility
-- **Styling**: Tailwind CSS with a custom dark theme featuring maroon/brown brand colors
+- **Styling**: Tailwind CSS with a custom cardboard/shipping theme featuring tan, orange, and brown brand colors
 - **State Management**: Zustand for global state management, React Query for server state
 - **Routing**: Wouter for client-side routing
 - **Form Handling**: React Hook Form with Zod validation